airlines with free baggage

 Which Airlines Offer Free Checked Baggage?

 A long time ago (actually less than two decades), checking your bags was free on major airlines.
-Unfortunately, that all changed in 2008 when American Airlines became the first major carrier to charge a fee of $15 for a checked bag.
-Other airlines quickly followed suit, and in 2025, the price of a checked bag has more than doubled.
-Now, travelers are hard-pressed to find airlines with free checked baggage outside of first/business class fares, with one notable exception: Southwest Airlines.
+Unfortunately, that all changed in 2008 when American Airlines became the first major carrier to charge a $15 fee for a checked bag.
+Other airlines quickly followed suit, and now, the average price of a checked bag has more than doubled.
+Although Southwest Airlines used to be the notable exception to this rule—offering two free checked bags for every traveler—as of May 2025, the airline now charges baggage fees in line with those of other carriers.
+The unfortunate result is that travelers no longer have a staunch and steadfast option to fall back on when they need an airline offering free checked baggage.
+In fact, they’ll be hard-pressed to find any free baggage on offer outside of first-class or business-class fares.

 Which Airlines Include Free Carry-On Baggage?

-Okay, so if checked baggage isn’t free, what about carry-ons?
-Thankfully, travelers have a bit more luck in this area, as most airlines include a free carry-on (22” x 14” x 9”) on all fare types:
+So, we’ve established that checked baggage is no longer free; what about carry-ons?
+Travelers can breathe a collective sigh of relief.
+Most airlines include a free carry-on (22” x 14” x 9”) and a personal item on all fare types:

-- American Airlines: All fares include one personal item and one carry-on.
+• American Airlines: All fares include one personal item and one carry-on.
 Carry-ons have no weight limit, but travelers must be able to lift the bag into the overhead bin.
 Personal items must not exceed 18 x 14 x 8 inches.
-(Note: AA plans to revise this carry-on policy in 2025.)
+(Note: AA will revise this carry-on policy in 2025.)

-- Delta: All fares include one personal item and one carry-on bag.
-Carry-ons have no weight restrictions except on flights from these international cities: Singapore (15 lbs), Beijing (22 lbs), and Shanghai (22 lbs).
+• Delta: All fares include one personal item and one carry-on bag.
+Carry-ons have no weight restrictions, except on flights from the following international cities: Singapore (15 lbs), Beijing (22 lbs), and Shanghai (22 lbs).

-- Southwest: All fares include one personal item and one carry-on bag measuring 24 x 16 x 10 inches.
-(Note the size limit for Southwest is larger than other airlines listed.)
+• Southwest: All fares include one personal item and one carry-on bag measuring 24 x 16 x 10 inches.
+(Note that the size limit for Southwest is larger than other airlines listed.)

-You might have noticed one big name missing from the list above.
-United Airlines excludes free carry-ons from its basic economy fare, meaning budget travelers will have to shell out more to bring luggage.
+There is one big name missing from the list above.
+United Airlines excludes free carry-ons from its Basic Economy fare, meaning budget travelers must pay more to include luggage.

-- United Airlines: All fares (excluding basic economy) include one personal item and a carry-on.
+• United Airlines: All fares (excluding Basic Economy) include one personal item and a carry-on bag.
 Personal items must not exceed 17 x 10 x 9 inches.

 How To Avoid Paying Baggage Fees

-So, no Southwest means no free baggage.
+So, no more free bags on Southwest = no free bags, period.
 Right?
-If you’re not flying Southwest, don’t worry—all hope is not lost.
-Though no other airline offers checked baggage for free upfront, and some carry-on policies come with caveats, that doesn’t mean travelers can’t take advantage of different ways to lower or outright eliminate their baggage fees.
+Well, not exactly.
+Although all major airlines no longer offer checked baggage for free upfront, and some carry-on policies come with caveats, that doesn’t mean travelers are at a loss.
+Here are five easy ways for travelers to lower or outright eliminate their baggage fees.

 1. Earn Elite Status

-If you’re a frequent flyer, then a simple solution to eliminating baggage fees might just be by earning elite status.
-These airlines include free checked baggage as part of their benefits packages for elite members:
+Are you a frequent flyer?
+Do you travel on one airline in particular?
+Then, a simple solution for eliminating baggage fees on your future trips is to earn elite status with your preferred airline.
+Most major airlines include free checked baggage as part of their benefits packages for elite members:

-- Alaska Airlines: MVP, MVP Gold, MVP Gold 75K, and MVP Gold 100K members can check two or three bags for free, depending on their status level.
+• Alaska Airlines: MVP, MVP Gold, MVP Gold 75K, and MVP Gold 100K members can check two or three bags free of charge, depending on their status level.
 (Note: this will change in 2026 when MVP status will only include one bag.)

-- American Airlines: Gold, Platinum, Platinum Pro, and Executive Platinum AAdvantage members can check up to three bags for free, depending on their member status.
+• American Airlines: Gold, Platinum, Platinum Pro, and Executive Platinum AAdvantage members can check up to three bags free of charge, depending on their membership status.

-- Delta: Silver, Gold, Platinum, and Diamond members can check their first bag for free.
+• Delta: Silver, Gold, Platinum, and Diamond members can check their first bag free of charge.

-- JetBlue: TrueBlue Mosaic members can check their first two bags for free.
+• JetBlue: TrueBlue Mosaic members can check their first two bags free of charge.

-- United: Premier Silver, Premier Gold, Premier Platinum, and Premier 1K® elite members in the premium cabins can check up to three bags for free.
+• United: Premier Silver, Premier Gold, Premier Platinum, and Premier 1K® elite members in premium cabins can check up to three bags for free.

 2. Get the Right Credit Card

 Airline membership loyalty programs aren’t the only way to get free checked baggage.
 Sometimes, it’s not how many miles you have under your belt; it’s about what you have in your wallet.
 More specifically, it’s all about which credit cards you have.
-And these cards give travelers free checked baggage allowances—no miles required.
+These cards offer travelers free checked baggage allowances—no miles required.

 Alaska Airlines